Genpact: Organizational structure

 Genpact operates worldwide and is currently active in more than 30 countries.

 Management structure

-Genpact is managed by a leadership team of 17 members (2022), that the company refers to as Genpact Leadership Council.
-N.V.
-"Tiger" Tyagarajan has served as president and CEO of Genpact since 2011.
+Genpact is managed by a leadership team of 13 members (2024), that the company refers to as Genpact Leadership Council.

-Locations

-South Africa, China, India, Japan, Malaysia, Singapore, Philippines, Barbados, Costa Rica, Brazil, Guatemala, Mexico, Egypt, Israel, Turkey, Canada, USA, France, Hungary, Germany, Netherlands, Nordics, Poland, Portugal, Republic of Ireland, Romania, Switzerland, United Kingdom, Australia.

 Products

 In June 2017, Genpact announced Genpact Cora, an artificial intelligence (AI)-based platform for enterprises.
 The platform has an application program interface (API) design and open architecture that includes Genpact’s own intellectual property as well as other providers.
 The platform's claimed benefits include deciphering large chunks of data, seamless customer service, faster financial reporting, and increasing speed to market.